We believe in a future powered by the sun and owned by the community.

 At Boston Community Solar Cooperative, we bring together four key players to power community-owned solar:

-• Worker Owners organize, manage the development, and maintain the projects.
+• Worker-Owners organize, manage the development, and maintain the projects.
 They’re the backbone of the co-op and help shape its direction.

-• Subscriber Owners receive clean, discounted electricity.
+• Subscriber-Owners receive clean, discounted electricity.
 They benefit directly and help govern the co-op.

 • Community Investors provide some of the funding to launch projects and receive modest, mission-aligned returns.